H8-Assignments-Bay/finpro-ftds-001-hck-ftds-001-hck-group-001/README.md

 ![Logo](assets/logo.png)
 # CAROLLINE
 **Your lovely beauty consultant**

 Carolline is the Chatbot and Recommendation System for the Beauty Products!

 ## Background
 We want to resolve the Paradox of Choice which is a condition where too many choices are available for the customer and can cause them stress and complicate the decision-making process.
 We exist to help customers in deciding on what beauty products they want to purchase.

 ## Datasets
-The Dataset is from [Sephora Website](https://www.kaggle.com/datasets/raghadalharbi/all-products-available-on-sephora-website).
+This dataset is the result of scrapping the Sephora Website, which contains more than 9000 products with their ratings and ingredient list.
+Dataset link: [Sephora Website](https://www.kaggle.com/datasets/raghadalharbi/all-products-available-on-sephora-website).

 ## Team
 - [Asta Zeska Dimitri](https://www.linkedin.com/in/astadimitri/)